rotdrop/nextcloud-roundcube/README.md

 In this case it is possible to map the existing external Roundcube installation into the Nextcloud server domain by means some proxy directives.
+If you try this then please first check the proxy settings independent from the us of it in this app, i.e. just open the proxied-location in you web-browser, log-in manually and check if it works.

 ##### Necessary Roundcube Setup

-Cause by changes in the transition from Roundcube verison 1.5 to Roundcube version 1.6 we have now the problem that all web-paths used by Roundcube are absolute.
+Caused by changes in the transition from Roundcube verison 1.5 to Roundcube version 1.6 we have now the problem that all web-paths used by Roundcube are absolute.
 And this severely breaks any reverse proxy setup unless you have access to the Roundcube installation.
 The point